nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 <br/><br/>

 ### Delete a contact `delete -c`
 Deletes a contact from the contact list.
-You will need to key in the **Contact Index** of the contact you wish to delete.
+You will need to key in **Contact Index** of the contact you wish to delete.

 Format: